kennedyrose/summarize-web-page/README.md

 # Summarize Web Page

 A Node.js module that outputs a summary of bullet points for a given URL.
+Uses OpenAI's API.

 ## Installation